Introduction

 Key Drafting Elements

-- Scope of losses: Define covered losses, including direct, indirect, and consequential damages.
+- Scope of Losses: Specify the types of losses covered, including direct, indirect, and consequential damages.

-- Claim procedures: Detail the process for notifying and pursuing indemnity claims.
+- Procedural Requirements: Detail the notice requirements and procedures for making and resolving indemnity claims.

 Industry-Specific Applications